 CISSP Exam Prep Program

 The Seidenberg School of Computer Science and Information Systems at Pace University is pleased to offer a bootcamp training program to prepare students to take and pass the most coveted information security credential, Certified Information Systems Security Professional (CISSP).
-The course is available to both undergraduate and graduate Seidenberg students and alumni wishing to achieve a competitive edge when seeking employment in information security and related industries.
+The course is available to anyone wishing to achieve a competitive edge when seeking employment in information security and related industries.
 There are no prerequisites to attend the course.

 The course is designed specifically to help students prepare and study the wide scope of material covering the eight domains specified by (ISC)2, the originator of the certification, which include: